azharimm/phone-specs-api/README.md

 ## Important Notes:

-Hi i've updated this api, if you're currently using this API please take a look at the new `/v2` endpoint and consider using it since the original version is about to be terminated anytime soon.
-Thanks!
+Hi I've updated this API, if you're currently still using the old one, please migrate to the new `/v2` endpoint now that the original version has been terminated.

 ## Donation

-If you like this project, you can give me a cup of coffee :)
+If you like this project, please consider buying me a cup of coffee 😊

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://saweria.co/azharimm)